-If no dataset is marked as current, SCR starts with most recent valid checkpoint.
+If no dataset is marked as current, SCR starts with most recent checkpoint that is valid.

 One may drop entries from the index file using the --drop option.
 This operation does not delete the corresponding dataset files.
 It only drops the entry from the index.scr file: